MartinKuzma/martinkuzma.github.io/content/posts/test-post.md

 syntax = "proto3";

 package example.v1;
-go_package = "examplepb/v1";
+option go_package = "example/v1";

+import "google/api/annotations.proto";
 import "google/protobuf/timestamp.proto";

 service ApplicationEventService {
     // Batch push events to the backend for further processing.
     // Each event will be processed independently, and the response will indicate
     // which events were successfully processed and which failed.
-    // Any request containg more than the allowed maximum (see GetMaxBatchSize) will be rejected with INVALID_ARGUMENT. rpc PushEvents (PushEventsRequest) returns (PushEventsResponse) {
+    // Any request containing more than the allowed maximum (see GetMaxBatchSize) will be rejected with INVALID_ARGUMENT.
+    // Requires access token with application.event.write scope. rpc PushEvents (PushEventsRequest) returns (PushEventsResponse) {
         option (google.api.http) = {
             post: "/v1/events:push"